avats101/avats101/README.md

   - Working with SparkAR models
 ## What I want to do next :thinking:
   - Learn more of Frontend Development(React).
-  - Learn Backend Development (to become a Full-Stack developer)
+  - Learn Backend Development (Flask,NodeJS,php,MongoDB)
   - Learn more of APSpark,ARCore.
+  - Getting started with Blockchain and understanding how DeFi works.
-  - Learn more of Deep-Learning.
+  - Dirty my hands with more Deep-Learning models.
   - Unlock the secret to the universe :rofl:

 ## Reach me